Senior Valuation Limitation

 Circumstances for the removal of a Senior Valuation Limitation

 - The limitation is valid on the property as long as the property is not improved or transferred.

 - If title is transferred, changed, or conveyed to another person, the Senior Valuation Limitation shall expire.

-- Improvement to the property, such as a room addition, will increase the market and taxable value.
+- Improvement to the property, such as a room addition, will increase the Fair Cash Value (Market) and Taxable Fair Cash Value.
 The additional value will be added to the value of the property which had been previously limited.
-The new taxable value is limited again as long as the requirements are met.
+The new Taxable Fair Cash Value is limited again as long as the requirements are met.

 - Physical additions or changes considered to be maintenance – such as normal repairs or minor remodeling, minor efficiency improvements, or retrofit improvements such as wheelchair ramps – are not considered physical improvements that would affect the Senior Valuation Limitation.

-- If gross household income from all sources, except gifts, exceeds the H.U.D. qualifying income, the limitation shall expire.
-The taxable value of the property is then subject to the 3 percent cap for that year pursuant to Article X, Section 8B of the Oklahoma Constitution.
+- If gross household income from all sources, except gifts and veterans disability compensation payments, exceeds the H.U.D. qualifying income, the limitation shall expire.
+The Taxable Fair Cash Value of the property is then subject to the 3 percent cap for that year pursuant to Article X, Section 8B of the Oklahoma Constitution.

 If the application is denied, the property owner has the right to appeal to the Tulsa County Board of Equalization.

 Please contact the Assessor's Office for more information about Senior Valuation Limitation.
 Our contact information is below.